MICHAELLO29/Colorless-Manga-Translator/README.md

 > - This tool is intended for black-and-white manga.
 For colored manga, it will only work if the speech bubble or text background is white.
 > - Some translated text may become larger or overlap inside the bubbles.
 Manual adjustment may be needed for best results.
 > - I use python 3.11.x for the script to work.
 Some of the libraries are not compatible in the new python version.
+> - I tried to use it more in some manga pages and I see that the best font size is 14 whether the japanese texts are long it will fit inside the speech bubble text if its converted to english.
+Well you can adjust it to you font size.

 1. **Clone the Repository Locally**
    ```bash